Vapor Intrusion: A hidden risk for new developments

 - Acute and adverse health effects

-In buildings with lower concentrations of vapor-forming chemicals arising from vapor intrusion, the main concern is whether the chemicals may pose an unacceptable risk of health effects due to long-term (i.e., chronic) exposure.
+In buildings with lower concentrations of vapor-forming chemicals arising from vapor intrusion, the main concern is whether the chemicals may pose an unacceptable risk of health effects to occupants due to long-term (i.e. chronic) exposure.

-So how do you know vapor intrusion should be investigated on your property/development?
-In the EPA’s terms, vapor intrusion is a potential concern at any building–existing or planned-building located near soil or groundwater that is contaminated with VOCs.
-This includes contaminated sites located within the near vicinity of your property.
-In general, sites most commonly contaminated with VOCs in the commercial and industrial areas may include the current or former businesses of following nature:
+So how do you know if your property or development is at risk from vapor intrusion?
+According to the EPA, vapor intrusion is a potential concern at any building, existing or planned, located near soil or groundwater that is contaminated with VOCs.
+This includes contaminated sites within the near vicinity of your property.
+Commercial and industrial area sites most commonly contaminated with VOCs are those that include or have historically included:

 - Manufacturing plants